-9.7 If land can be obtained for publicuse, then an orchard might be part of the area.
+9.7 If land can be obtained for public use, then an orchard might be part of the area.
 Alternatively, landowners could be approached to ask if they would like to have an orchard planted on an area of their land.
 Orchards are priority habitats under the UK's Biodiversity Action Plan.
 Fruit trees are particularly good habitats for wildlife because they are "early senescent".
-This means they get old relatively quickly and develop veteran features such as hollow trunks, rot holes, dead wood and sap runs which encourage many invertebrates that live on decaying wood.
+This means they age relatively quickly and develop veteran features such as hollow trunks, rot holes, dead wood and sap runs which encourage many invertebrates that live on decaying wood.
 Rot holes provide nesting sites for bats such as Noctule, while hollow trunks can provide a home for Lesser Spotted Woodpeckers and Little Owls.
 Fruit tree blossom is an important source of nectar for pollinating insects including bees, hoverflies, and butterflies.
 Fruit trees are more widely spaced when planted and create a different and very important wildlife habitat.

-Apply for Hook No 1 Byway to be re-classified as a footpath and apply for SINC status overhead.
-There is also old and standing wood which is a vital part of its importance.
+Apply for Hook No 1 Byway Open to All Traffic (BOAT) to be re-classified as a Byway and apply for SINC status rich verges and veteran trees which meet overhead.
+There is also old and standing dead wood which is a vital part of its importance.
 Winchfield Parish Council will apply to have this path designated as a Site of Interest for Nature Conservation (SINC).

-9.8 Green lanes are historic tracks and routes used by walkers, cyclists, horse riders and, as in this case, some have vehicle rights.
+9.8 Green lanes and sunken lanes are historic tracks and routes used by walkers, cyclists, horse riders and, as in this case, some have vehicle rights.
 They are an important part of the history of any area, a story of people, wildlife and habitats, links to communities.
-This path has biodiversity-rich verges and veteran trees which meet
+This path has biodiversity-